The Ultimate Guide to Hiking Minaret Lake (in the Stunning Sierra Nevadas)

 Two backpackers appreciating the view of Minaret Lake.

-If you’re anything like me, the first thing you want to know about a trail is the important stats and information, so you can quickly figure out what this hike is all about.
+If you’re anything like me, the first thing you want to know about a trail is the important stats and information, so you can quickly figure out what the hike is all about.

 MINARET LAKE TRAIL QUICK FACTS